Are you a student interested in getting started with a research project or a faculty member looking for students to

 - Promotes an innovation-oriented culture from the Council on Undergraduate Research

-Professor Anna Leahy, Ph.D., is Co-Director, Office of Undergraduate Research and an Associate Professor in Department of English, Wilkinson College of Arts, Humanities, and Social Sciences.
+Professor Anna Leahy, Ph.D., is Co-Director, Office of Undergraduate Research and Creative Activities and an Associate Professor in Department of English, Wilkinson College of Arts, Humanities, and Social Sciences.
 Anna Leahy's book Constituents of Matter won the Wick Poetry Prize.
 Her poetry and nonfiction appear widely in anthologies and journals, including Crab Orchard Review, Cream City Review, The Journal, and The Southern Review.
 Her essay in The Pinch was a Notable in The Best American Essay 2013.
 She teaches in the MFA and BFA programs, curates the Tabula Poetica reading series, and edits TAB: The Journal of Poetry & Poetics.
 With Sciences Librarian Douglas Dechow, she writes Lofty Ambitions blog at http://loftyambitions.wordpress.com.